EddieByte/EddieByte/README.md

 👋 Hi, I’m @EddieByte
-- 👀 I’m a dedicated lifelong learner with a genuine interest in leveraging technology to solve real-world business problems.
+- 👀 I’m a dedicated lifelong learner with a genuine interest in leveraging technology to solve real-world problems.
-- 🌱 I’m currently learning architecture along with Terraform infrastructure as code
 - ⚡ Fun fact:  Life’s twists and turns offer growth opportunities.
 The journey matters more than the timeline!

 <!---